slavrd/ptfe-basic-installation/kitchen-test.md

   bundle exec kitchen verify
   ```

-  If tests pass you should see similar output
+  If tests pass you should see output similar to the below:

   ![kitchen test passed](./screenshots/kitchen-test-pass.png)